tamaskr/delivery-fee-calculator/README.md

 ## Testing

-There are unit tests available for the delivery fee calculations and for components.
-The tests can be run with the command below
+Unit tests are available for delivery fee calculations and components.
+Tests can be run with the command below

 ```bash
 npm test